okfde/okfn.de/content/verein.en.md

   - number: 29
     text: We now employ 29 people - including activists, scientists, developers, policy specialists and designers.
   - number: 24
-    text: Open Knowledge Deutschland e.V. is part of the international Open Knowledge network.
+    text: Open Knowledge Deutschland engages in the international Open Knowledge network.
 The network includes organisations from a total of 24 countries.
   - number: 44
     text: In the past years we have realized 44 projects - among them campaigns, hackathons, community support, educational offers and software solutions.
   - number: 28